Top Along Turkey’s southern coast is a footpath that takes in Roman ruins, ancient villages, and views so spectacular you’ll never want to leave.

 “Güle güle,” she replies.
 Be on your way with a smile.

-- An avid adventurer, Karen McColl is an editor and broadcaster based in Whitehorse, Yukon.
-This was her first story for Outpost, and appeared in our print edition.
+An avid adventurer, Karen McColl works a CBC reporter and web writer based in Whitehorse, Yukon.
+This was her first story for Outpost and it first appeared in our magazine.